thingwave/eclipse-arrowhead/README.md

 # Introduction

-This is a Go based implementation of Eclipse Arrowhead.
+This is a Go based implementation of the core systems in Eclipse Arrowhead.

 # Build
 To build all core systems, type: